 Ambidextrous mice are the diplomats of hardware; it’s all about striking a balance.
 The best left-handed mouse for gaming won’t suit right-handed users by necessity, for instance, so serving both audiences is a tricky business.
 Luckily for Corsair, the wired M55 RGB Pro (costing a reasonable $39.99) manages it.

-This isn’t Corsair’s first rodeo when it comes to ambidextrous mice, of course.
+This isn’t Corsair’s first rodeo when it comes to ambidextrous mice, of course, and the company makes some of the pointers on our best gaming mouse overall list.
 It had a go in 2015 with the Katar, a bulky vision in gray that’s long-since been pulled from shelves.
 That’s no bad thing, so far as I’m concerned.
 The M55 stands head-and-shoulders above it in almost every way.
 To start with, it has a far superior CPI count of 12,400 compared to its predecessor’s 8,000.
 Secondly, it drops the Katar’s Darth Vader-esque grill for a black design that has more in common with the Corsair Harpoon.
 It’s understated.
 Chic.

 The M55 RGB Pro is comfortable underhand, too.
 Although its tear-drop shape may feel strange to those who haven’t used an ambidextrous mouse before, you quickly become used to it.
 The matte shell is also pleasantly grippy, boasting a rough surface that gives an improved sense of control.
 The side grips don’t impress quite as much, but I suppose that’s where the M55’s lower cost becomes apparent—these are made of a rubber that feels like cheap plastic.
 They do the job, though.
 What’s more, they’re definitely the outlier.
 This is an affordable mouse that masquerades as something more premium.